Joe Burrow: NFL's 'Joe Brrr' is proving quite a diamond for the Cincinnati Bengals - KESQ

 The 25-year-old quarterback used the lyric from Lil Baby in the 2018 song “Yes Indeed” with Drake as the caption of his Instagram post in the aftermath of the Cincinnati Bengals’ extraordinary win over the Kansas City Chiefs on Sunday.

-The post included pictures from the victory, proceeded by Burrow arriving at Arrowhead Stadium in Kansas City.
+The post included pictures from the victory, preceded by Burrow arriving at Arrowhead Stadium in Kansas City.

 Decked out in a fur coat, a black roll neck, some shades and a chain, Burrow was the walking epitome of his nickname “Joe Brrr.”
 And his attire alone had people predicting a Bengals win.